 My technical book The Essential PROC SQL Handbook for SAS Users isn’t a page-turner, except perhaps to the harried computer programmer struggling to solve the mystery of how to squeeze data from a database.
 To them and everyone else who joins Alex Graham on her adventures, I promise intriguing stories that blend science, politics and deadly intent.

 Since the publication of Thirst, I’ve been privileged to meet many wonderful readers, librarians, booksellers and authors.
-It spurred me to step-up to the challenge to create a new Sisters in Crime chapter in Canada, and I’m proud to announce Sisters in Crime – Canada West is now open to members.
+It spurred me to step-up to the challenge to create a new Sisters in Crime chapter in Western Canada, and I’m proud to announce Sisters in Crime – Canada West is now open to members.